ow3org/cardano-stake-pool-aws/.github/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-- **Docker experience** - A solid foundation of Docker experience and knowledge is very likely required to add features or improve current functionalities.

 - **Document any change in behavior** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.